David Tuveson

-David Arthur Tuveson (born January 1, 1966) is an American cancer biologist and is currently Roy J. Zuckerberg Professor of Cancer Research as well as The Cancer Center Director at Cold Spring Harbor Laboratory.
+David Arthur Tuveson (born January 1, 1966) is an American cancer biologist and is currently Executive Director of the Duke Cancer Institute.
+He was formerly the Roy J. Zuckerberg Professor of Cancer Research as well as The Cancer Center Director at Cold Spring Harbor Laboratory.
 Dr. Tuveson is also the Chief Scientist for the Lustgarten Foundation for Pancreatic Cancer Research.
 He is known for developing some of the first mouse models of pancreatic cancer and more recently, for his work developing pancreatic cancer organoids.

 Education and training

 David Tuveson received a B.S. in chemistry from the Massachusetts Institute of Technology in 1987.
 He received an M.D. and Ph.D. from the Johns Hopkins School of Medicine in 1994, where his Ph.D. adviser was Douglas Fearon.
 He completed a residency at Brigham and Women's Hospital from 1994-1997.
 From 1997-2000, he pursued a Fellowship in Hematology and Oncology at the Dana–Farber Cancer Institute.
 During this time, he also performed postdoctoral research in mouse models of lung cancer in the laboratory of Tyler Jacks at the Massachusetts Institute of Technology.